 It is normal to be apprehensive about a new lifestyle change, but your loved one should understand he or she still has control over who visits his or her home.
 Many seniors bond with their North Coast caregivers over time, and having the opportunity to meet a potential caregiver may set your loved one’s mind at ease.
 Schedule a trial visit where your loved one can get acquainted with the caregiver.
 This may be all it takes to get his or her approval.

 Since maintaining independence is so important for many seniors, it’s important to remind your loved one a caregiver is there to help make this possible.
 At Home Care Assistance, our caregivers can assist with tasks like cooking, medication reminders, and exercise so your loved one can continue living at home safely and comfortably.
-For more information on our aged care services, call 1300 LIVE-IN or (02) 6646 3527 today to request a free consultation.
+For more information on our aged care services, call (02) 6646 3527 today to request a free consultation.